This article discusses the paperwork associated with economic citizenship programs and the real estate investment routes of CBI programs.

 It completely depends on your investment portfolio, though.
 For some people, real estate investment will be the best way to get a second passport.

 If you want to buy overseas real estate, we can help you.
 Our Real Estate Plan helps you buy foreign real estate like a local so that you get the best property for the best price.

 If you want the process to be easy, be prepared to stay in one place.
 Hopefully, that place is your home country.
 For most people, our home country is the country that we’re a citizen of, and in many cases, it’s the country that we’re living in.
 If that is the case, stay put until you have all the documentation in line.

 If you’re trying to get US documents apostilled, it’s a lot easier to do so while in the US.
-If you’re trying to get an FBI report, it’s a lot easier to use a chandler from a US location.
-They can come and take your fingerprints and expedite the entire process.
+If you’re trying to get an FBI report, it’s a lot easier to do so from a US location.
+Relevant people can come and take your fingerprints and expedite the entire process.
 It’s much harder when you’re overseas to get some of those documents — it’s slower and often requires more steps.

 Get Your Plan B Now

 Don’t let dealing with paperwork and foreign authorities keep you from getting the hottest commodity of this century – a second passport.

 At Nomad Capitalist, we’ve helped many clients get citizenship in 28 countries and move to 31 tax-friendly jurisdictions.

 We can help you do the same.
 All you need to do is reach out to us, and we’ll handle the rest.